TrustTheVote-Project/Rocky-OVR/doc/setup.md

 wherever you run your cap scripts from).
 See `.env.example` for a list of what values need to be specified.

+## 3a.
+AWS Deploys

+To watch a particular codedeploy, run on the ec2 server:

+    tail -n100 -f  /opt/codedeploy-agent/deployment-root/deployment-logs/codedeploy-agent-deployments.log

 ## 3. Configure servers

 The current deploy process for all environments assumes a separate web and